lilt/lilt-node/docs/FilesApi.md

 let name = "name_example"; // String | A file name.
 let body = "/path/to/file"; // File | The file contents to be uploaded.
 The entire POST body will be treated as the file. let opts = {
-  'exportUri': "exportUri_example", // String | A webhook endpoint that will export the translated document back to the source repository.
   'fileHash': "fileHash_example", // String | A hash value to associate with the file.
 The MD5 hash of the body contents will be used by default if a value isn't provided.
   'langId': true, // Boolean | Flag indicating whether to perform language detection on the uploaded file.
 Default is false.
   'projectId': 56, // Number | The project to associate the uploaded file with.